urieltan/tp/docs/UserGuide.md

 ##### Sorting contacts and tasks: `sort`

-Sorts tasks or contacts according to date or name, respectively.
+Sorts the currently displayed tasks or contacts according to date or name, respectively.
 Sorting may also be cleared, such that the natural order of lists are restored.
+If the currently displayed list is empty, a sorted, unfiltered list will be displayed instead.

 Format: `sort OPTION`